-Own a slice of heaven as Vanuatu’s number one resort hits the market
+Own a slice of heaven in Vanuatu

 Vanuatu’s very first high end luxury resort boasts an unrivalled location – it has five hectares of tropical gardens, three private white sand beaches, 14 luxury beachfront Villas (6 with private pools), Restaurant, Bar, Spa, Jetty and a beautiful main pool.
 Facing north west it receives excellent sunsets and is beautifully protected from the trade winds with stunning views across the ocean and outer islands.